syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/maps/how-to/creating-routes-between-the-markers.md

 {% endif %}

-### Customize the travel mode direction services in the Google Map
+### Customize the travel mode in the Google Map Directions API

 You can retrieve coordinates based on different travel modes, such as DRIVING, WALKING, BICYCLING, or TRANSIT, using the Google Maps Directions API.
 DRIVING is the default travel mode for these services.
 For additional information on various travel modes, you can refer to the [link](https://developers.google.com/maps/documentation/javascript/directions#TravelModes).